Important COVID-19 travel guidance

 Credit cards are not widely used, although a few outlets and businesses will accept them.
 You will be charged a commission for using your credit card.
 Bank of St. Helena can advance cash against credit or debit cards.
 All cash advances are subject to charges and you will need identification bearing a photograph and signature.
 The Bank of St Helena also offers foreign exchange facilities.

 Travellers’ cheques can be cashed at the Bank.
 You will need to change back any surplus local currency before leaving, as it is not possible to exchange St Helenian notes or coins once back in the UK.
-St Helena currency is accepted on Ascension Island and on the RMS St Helena.
+St Helena currency is accepted on Ascension Island.

 Tristan da Cunha